bittles/Hassio-addons/bumper-prebuiltarm64/README.md

+# Prebuilt for arm64, use other addon in repo for multiarch

 # Bumper Addon for Home Assistant
 Use my custom Ecovacs component [here](https://github.com/bittles/ha_ecovacs_bumper) to use with Home Assistant.
 Mainly just adds ability to not verify SSL which is needed as the cert is self-signed.
 Built from a fork I made of bumper [here](https://github.com/bittles/bumper-fork), that made some minor changes of bmartnin5692's [original bumper](https://github.com/bmartin5692/bumper) that I got working fully with my N79 and decided to try to turn it into a HASS addon for easy management which I got working.